My Back Story - My Fight Against Back Pain

 Does that mean my problem is fixed?

-But by being aware, knowing my limitations and changing my lifestyle I have reached a stage where I can live comfortably.
+But by being aware, knowing my limitations, and changing my lifestyle, I have reached a stage where I can live comfortably and happily.

-And I am now in control of my problem rather than having it controlling me.
+And I feel like I am now in control of my problem, rather than having it controlling me.

-And over the past five years I've managed to achieve a lot of things that I am proud of.
+And I've also started setting myself goals and challenges again, which has meant that over the past five years I've managed to achieve a lot of things that I am proud of.

-I’ve been on multiple backpacking trips around the world.
+For instance I’ve been on multiple backpacking trips around the world that I never thought I'd be able to manage with back pain.

-I’ve gained a first-class BSc honours degree in Psychology by studying part-time with the Open University.
+And I started studying again, gaining a first-class BSc honours degree in Psychology with the Open University.

-I've led a full and active social life.
+I've also kept myself active, fit and healthy, while leading a full and active social life.

 And I've created this website.